rudnam/toggl-notion-integration/README.md

 ## Notes

 - Replace `PROJECT_NAME_PROPERTY` and `TAGS_PROPERTY` with property names to get the values from.
-- Has only been tested for properties of type `tag`.
+- Has only been tested for properties of type `multi-select`.

 ## Screenshot